Milan Charter

 The Milan Charter is a document that sets out some principles and objectives on the subject of nutrition, environmental sustainability, and human rights.

-It was proposed at Expo 2015 during the Milan Universal Exposition (1 May – 31 October 2015).
+It was proposed at Expo 2015 during the Milan Universal Exposition (1 May - 31 October 2015).
 It was presented to the Secretary-General of the United Nations (UN), Ban Ki-moon on 16 October 2015.

 The document discusses commitments regarding the right to food as one of the fundamental human rights enshrined in the Universal Declaration of Human Rights, describing a lack of access to nutritious and healthy food, clean water, and energy as a violation of human dignity.
 It describes worldwide collective action as essential in ensuring this right.
+It has been supported by several stakeholders, including Compassion in World Farming.

-Fighting malnutrition, promoting equitable access to natural resources, and sustainable management of production processes represent the commitment that the underwriters of the Charter of Milan undertake to support.
+The underwriters of the Charter of Milan are committed to fighting malnutrition, promoting equitable access to natural resources, and sustainable management of production processes.

+In 2020, a second Charter was created on Urban Obesity.
+It was supported by 14 Italian organisations.